aditya9122003/SSCAW-Project/README.md

 # SSCAW-Project

+Please refer link : https://youtu.be/c3e4a_MYbZ8 for video explanation of this project, else you can read this small description of the same.

 Analog Circuits Lab Project

 Here SSCAW refers to "Security System for Cardiac Arrest in Washroom (and other emergencies).